Lake Shira: Geography

 The reservoir is surrounded by forest-steppe with soft outlines of distant foothills.
-The banks of the Shira lake are treeless and only in the western part there are small birch groves.
+The banks of the Shira Lake are treeless, aside from the western part which has small birch groves.
 The bottom of the lake rises in ledges to gently sloping sandy shores, forming comfortable beaches.
 A rare combination of dry steppe climate and lake air creates a unique, healing climate.

 The peculiarity of the geological origin and specific climatic conditions predetermined a special scientific and educational interest in this territory.
-The lake is one of the water bodies, the study of which is the subject of international programs, on its shores there is a scientific station of the Institute of Biophysics of the Siberian Branch of the Russian Academy of Sciences.
-In the immediate vicinity are field, training bases of the leading universities of Tomsk, Krasnoyarsk and Novosibirsk.
+The lake is one of the water bodies, the study of which is the subject of an international program.
+On its shores, there is a scientific station of the Institute of Biophysics of the Siberian Branch of the Russian Academy of Sciences.
+In the immediate vicinity are field training bases of the leading universities of Tomsk, Krasnoyarsk and Novosibirsk.
 The results of many years of modern research on the territory of the Lake Shira site in the Khakassia Nature Reserve were carried out and summarized by a team of authors in published scientific materials.

 Lake Shira is drainless and, as a result, accumulates pollutants that enter it with surface runoff, with flushing from adjacent territories, as well as those brought by the river flowing into it and atmospheric precipitation.
 Comprehensive studies on the territory of the Lake Shira site commissioned by the Khakassia Nature Reserve showed that organic pollution of the waters of Lake Shira is a typical picture characteristic of areas with a moderate anthropogenic load and reflects the state of the zone actively used for recreational purposes.
 The waters near the resort complex are moderately polluted.
 The contents of the main organic impurities do not exceed the MPC values for general cultural and economic water bodies, but the concentrations of some organic substances found in water samples are quite high and indicate an unfavorable environmental situation.
 Scientific studies have suggested:

 On the western shore of the lake is the village of Zhemchuzhny, with the sanatoriums of the Lake Shira Resort located here.

-In the vicinity of the Shira there are a large number of memorial steles and menhirs.
-In the memoirs of Martyanov N.N. it is mentioned that the Tatars saw the ruins of houses and walls at the bottom of the Shira Lake.
+In the vicinity of the Shira, there are a large number of memorial steles and menhirs.
+In the memoirs of Martyanov N.N., it is mentioned that the Tatars saw the ruins of houses and walls at the bottom of the Shira Lake.

 Physical properties

 The surface area is 35.9 km2.
 The area of the drainage basin is 1020 km².
 The length of the lake from northwest to southeast is 9.5 km, the maximum width is 5 km.
 The length of the coastline is 24.5 km.
 Depths: maximum depth - 24 m, average depth - 11 m.

-Shira is a slightly saline lake, despite the fact that the small river Son flows into it from the southeast, the mouth of which is a swampy lowland.
+Shira is a slightly saline lake, despite the fact that the small river, Son, flows into it from the southeast, the mouth of which is a swampy lowland.
 The composition of lake water is slightly alkaline, sulfate-chloride, sodium-potassium, with a high content of magnesium.
 The salt content throughout the lake is not the same, the highest in the central part.